 - The motivation and discipline to write regularly (I definitely feel a sense of obligation to write for my blogs, and I write even if I don’t feel like it.
 Mostly.).

 - The opportunity to increase your writing skills.

 - The potential to meet new people (I love when people email me or comment on my blog posts!).

 Below are my five steps to creating a blog, with or without blog software…

-My focus for Quips & Tips for Achieving Your Goals (which is now called Blossom) is helping people achieve their personal, career, and social goals.
+My focus for Quips & Tips for Achieving Your Goals (now called She Blossoms) is helping people achieve their personal, career, and social goals.
 I always try to include a quip with my tips.
 When you’re creating a blog, make sure you find something you love to write about — that won’t dry up in a couple of months or even a year.
 I love achieving my goals, I love life tips, and I love inspirational quips, so this was a no-brainer for me.

 2. Decide if you want to make money blogging

-See the Amazon ads, Google ads, and Kontera context links on the side panels and peppered throughout this blog?
+See the Amazon book links and Google Adsense ads salt-and-peppered throughout this blog?
 Decide if you want that when you’re creating a blog.
 This is how people make money blogging and writing.
-On the downside, many web surfers don’t like those Google or Amazon ads.
-So, you need to decide if you want to earn a few bucks – or even earn a living as a blogger – by advertising products and services.
+On the downside, many online readers don’t like those Google or Amazon ads.
+You get to decide if you want to earn a few bucks – or even earn a living as a blogger – by advertising products and services.

-If you don’t know much about search engine optimization (a key tip for making money blogging), read SEO Tips for WordPress Blogs.
+If you don’t know much about search engine optimization (which is necessary if you want to make money blogging), read SEO Tips for WordPress Blogs.